 Dr. Grutter is highly trained and well experienced in performing knee replacement surgery.
 Appointments are available to discuss knee replacement surgery and determine if knee replacement or non-operative measures are the best treatment for you.

 Please read this information carefully.
 Write down any questions that you have about your diagnosis and its treatment and discuss them with your surgeon.
-Working together you and your surgeon will determine the best treatment for you.
+Working together you and Dr. Grutter can determine the best treatment for you.

 Appointments to discuss Total Knee Replacement with Dr. Grutter can be made here.